AmeerArko/AmeerArko/README.md

 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me arkoameer2@gmail.com/https://www.linkedin.com/in/ameer-arko-0984502b7/.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: Donno whats gonna happen in life what i'll become.
+- ⚡ Fun fact: Donno whats gonna happen in life.

 <!---
 AmeerArko/AmeerArko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.